-At this level, knowledge is converted from tactic to tactic.
+At this level, knowledge is converted from tacit to tacit.
 Knowledge is moreover transferred through practice, guidance, and observation but knowledge is many times obtained through a dialogue.
 The process begins with someone who do not have a particular knowledge but who acquired the knowledge from someone who has the knowledge.
 The conversion basically tells us that technical skills can be socialized.
 This means that individuals can share knowledge by interaction, observation, and practicing.

 Combination is the process of systematizing concepts into a knowledge system.
 At this level, knowledge is converted from explicit to explicit.
 This means that existing sources such as books, documents, memos are used and combined to create new knowledge such as a report for example.
 This mode of knowledge conversion is additionally many times easily facilitated by online data bases because explicit knowledge is everywhere available online.
 Higher education is a great example, because at school, existing knowledge is used to create new knowledge.

-In the internalization process explicit knowledge is converted into tactic knowledge.
+In the internalization process explicit knowledge is converted into tacit knowledge.
 Explicit knowledge is derived from sources and learned by processing the obtained information.
 The knowledge is next internalized, meaning that that the existing knowledge is being modified.
 Internalization occurs when individuals read and write about what they experience.
 This process is additionally realized when organization share explicit documents so that employees can learn through reading and eventually by doing.